Andrii-Radyhin/speedlines-detection/README.md

 ![alt text](/imgs/lr.PNG)

 Overviewing this graphics we do not see any overfitting.
 This means our model is stable whether it is validation data or train data.
-Reducing learning rate also have no too much influence on our model.
+Reducing learning rate also have not too much influence on our model, but there is also a field to try changing losses during training: Tversky and Focal-Tversky loss benefit from very low learning rates, of the order 5e-5 to 1e-4.
 I believe that increasing of batch size and fine-tuning encoders on the whole dataset (classification combined/separated) should have relatively significant impact on our results.

 Inferences for validation data (EfficientNet-B0):